benjeappl/List-Rotator/README.md

 # List-Rotator
-Objects for rotating through a list of values
+object interface for making rotation through a list of values